Mt. Ararat High School: Athletics

-Mt.
-Ararat has a rich history in athletics, and has earned multiple state titles in various sports.
 The school is a member of the Kennebec Valley Athletic Conference, and touts a fierce rivalry with Brunswick High School, located on the other side of the Androscoggin River.
 As well as a rivalry with Morse High School.
-The current athletic director is Mr. Geoff Godo.

 Men's soccer - The men's soccer team has reached the Class A State Final six times.
 The team took home the gold ball in 1994 with a victory over Portland, and in 2003 with a victory over Scarborough.

 Women's Soccer - The women's soccer team has reached the Class A State Final ten times, coming away with the state title seven times.
 The most recent title came in 2003 with a victory over Greely.

 Men's Baseball - The Eagles reached the Class A State Title game twice.
 In 2004, Mt.
 Ararat pitcher Mark Rogers was drafted 5th overall by the Milwaukee Brewers in the Major League Baseball Draft and was also the 2004 National Gatorade Player of the Year.

 Softball - The Eagles reached the Maine State Class A title game twice.

 Women's Track & Field - The Eagles have won three different Maine State Class A Titles, coming in 1975, 1992, and 2005.
 Cuyler Goodwin holds the state record in the Girls 400 m dash (57.17) set in 1994.
 Jen Moreau held the 1600 m run (4:57.27) record for 10 years until it was broken in 2009 by Abbey Leonardi of Kennebunk with a time of 4:56.64.
 Additionally, the Eagles have won three different Maine State Class A Indoor titles, coming in 1993, 1994, and 1997.
 Cuyler Goodwin holds the retired 300-yard state record of 37.37.

 Women's cross-country - The women's cross-country team has won two state titles, winning in 1992 and 2004.
+They have also had three individual Class A state champions: Theresa Lewis in 1982, and twin sisters Jessie Wilcox and Beth Wilcox in 2003 and 2004, respectively.